top of page

 Sadly, our attempts at charm, snark, and wit can’t possibly have you hooked.
 Instead, we wonder if a question has been eating at you all website long:

-Is using a wedding speech writer… cheating?
+Is using a wedding speechwriter… cheating?

 Of course it is!